meshonline/DragonFly/README.md

 You can also fine tune the colors to fit the light source by the built-in color learning function.

 This step is optional, if the light is coming from the camera's angle, it is not necessary to fine tune the colors.

+If you'd like to fine tune the colors, remove all the contents in hsv_learn.txt, generate your data instead of mine.

 The project is far less mature at present, play around at your own risk.